YamimakiReru/strip-zsnd/README.md

 # strip-zsnd
-Strip audio skips in WAV files to mitigate audio issues such as buffer underflow during recording.
+Detect and strip audio skips in WAV files to mitigate audio issues such as buffer underflow during recording.

 You can run the GUI version of this application in the browser at:<br />
 https://do.symphonic.lol/app.php/strip-zsnd/